hschellman/training-docs/_episodes/02-storage-spaces.md

 **Resilient dCache**: NOTE: DIRECT USAGE is being phased out and if the Rapid Code Distribution function in POMS/jobsub does not work for you, consult with the FIFE team for a solution (handles custom user code for their grid jobs, often in the form of a tarball.
 Inappropriate to store any other files here (NO DATA OR NTUPLES)).

+**Rucio Storage Elements**: Rucio Storage Elements (or RSEs) are storage elements provided by collaborating institution for official DUNE datasets.
+Data stored in DUNE RSE's must be fully cataloged in the [metacat][metacat] catalog and is managed by the DUNE data management team.
+This is where you find the big official data samples.

 ## Summary on storage spaces
 Full documentation: [Understanding Storage Volumes](https://cdcvs.fnal.gov/redmine/projects/fife/wiki/Understanding_storage_volumes)